The grant application process explained

 • Organisations that have substantial unrestricted funds (sometimes there may be a reasonable explanation for this and if you have any concerns that this might affect your application, please do contact us)

-• Previous grant recipients who have outstanding monitoring information
+• Previous grant recipients who have outstanding reporting information

 • Organisations that mainly give funds to other organisations or individuals